 Anti-Reflective (AR) Coatings use thin-film interference principles with:

-Such as: A marine navigation display achieved high contrast ratio in direct sunlight by combining, we suggest the technologies as below:
+Such as: A marine navigation display for achieving high contrast ratio in direct sunlight, the technologies would be required:

 3. Concern Touch Sensitivity in high brightness environment: